ghc-proposals/ghc-proposals/proposals/0000-lambda-layout.md

     and [after it](https://github.com/ghc-proposals/ghc-proposals/pull/302),
     there were attempts to make it possible to match on multiple patterns.
-No solution was found, in part because this would make it different from regular
+No solution was found, in part because this would make it different from regular case-expressions.
-    case-expressions.
-    - If lambda expressions could have multiple clauses and guards, they could be used instead of `-XLambdaCase`.
+    - If lambda expressions could have multiple clauses and guards, they could be used instead of `-XLambdaCase`, and they can already match on multiple patterns.
  2. The extension `-XMultiWayIf` essentially introduces standalone guards, simplifying the use of guards that aren't at the outermost level of a function declaration or case-expression.
 Among other things, this made it